Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Sanctions are a political tool”

-Even among Ukraine’s Western allies, Mr. Keatinge said, sanctions have been “inconsistent.”
-Some countries have been more aggressive in buying Russian oil products than others, for example, and some Russian banks have been able to use the SWIFT payment system.
+Even among Ukraine’s Western allies, Mr. Keatinge said, sanctions were being implemented “inconsistently.”
+For example, some countries were more active in buying Russian oil products than others, and some Russian banks were still able to use the SWIFT payment system.

-“That’s not to challenge the sanctions, but it makes things a lot more difficult when it comes to making sure that the restrictions are being applied correctly,” Mr Keatinge told Euronews.
+“That is not to challenge the sanctions, but it makes things a lot more difficult when it comes to making sure that the restrictions are being imposed properly,” Mr Keatinge told Euronews.

-Hungary, a central European country led by nationalist leader Viktor Orban, has maintained friendly relations with Moscow and continues to buy Russian energy.
-In April, Budapest finalized an energy deal with Moscow that would allow Hungary to import more gas if needed than agreed in a long-term contract that was revised last year.
+Hungary, the central European country led by nationalist leader Viktor Orban, has maintained friendly relations with Moscow and continues to buy Russian energy.
+In April, Budapest finalized an energy deal with Moscow that allows Hungary, if needed, to import more gas than agreed in a long-term contract revised last year.

-The Hungarian government has lobbied hard in the EU to be exempted from any sanctions on Russian gas, oil or nuclear fuel, and has threatened to veto proposed EU actions against Moscow.
+The Hungarian government has lobbied hard in the EU for an exemption from any sanctions on Russian gas, oil or nuclear fuel, and has threatened to veto proposed EU actions against Moscow.

 World - Unfilled